hgaps/conflicts/README.md

 # conflicts

+Adding new insertion on top to have two areas with conflic - Remote EE

 Adding new insertion on top to have two areas with conflic - Local DD

 This is the conflicts projects - A